Kozer2/DeltaV/Reading-07.md

 ### Things to know from Functions
 * A function is a series of instructions given to a computer that allow it to perform a task.
 * Functions need several things to work
- * Fisrt you need to call the function
+ * First you need to call the function
   * then you give it parameters
    * and then finally it returns you a value